 Department of Administration - City Attorney will be outsourced for 2019 Department of Finance - No staffing changes are proposed for 2019.
-Department of Public Works - Department of Fire Rescue - City Attorney will be outsourced for 2019 No staffing changes are proposed for 2019.
-No staffing changes are proposed for 2019.
+Department of Planning/Eng - No staffing changes are proposed for 2019.
+Department of Public Works - No staffing changes are proposed for 2019.
+Department of Fire Rescue - No staffing changes are proposed for 2019.
 Department of Leisure Services - One Assistance Youth Program Supervisor was added.
 Dissolved Child Care Asst II (PT), Added two Bus Drivers (PT).
 Department of Building - No staffing changes are proposed for 2019.